JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 ### Description

 Machine learning models are developed to support and make high-impact decisions like who to hire or who to give a loan to.
-However, available training data can exhibit bias against race, age, gender, or other prohibited bases, reflecting a complex social and economic history of systemic injustic.
+However, available training data can exhibit bias against race, age, gender, or other prohibited bases, reflecting a complex social and economic history of systemic injustice.
 For example, women in the United Kingdom, United States and other countries were only allowed to have their own bank accounts and lines of credit in the 1970s!
 That means that training a credit decisioning model on historical data would encode implicit biases, that women are less credit-worthy because few of them had lines of credit in the past.
 Surely we would want to be fair and not hinder an applicant's ability to get a loan on the basis of their race, gender and age?

 So how can we fix unfairness in models?
 Arguably, we should first identify the underlying _causes_ of bias, and only then can we actually remediate bias successfully.
 However, one major challenge is that a proper evaluation often requires data that we don't have.
 For this reason, we also need counterfactual analysis, to identify actions we can take that can mitigate fairness not just in our training data, but also in situations we haven't seen yet but could encounter in the future.
 Ideas for identifying and mitigating bias using such causal interventions have been proposed in papers such as [Equality of Opportunity in Classification: A Causal Approach](https://causalai.net/r37.pdf) and the references below.